 For most people, Mozambique conjures up images of tragedy: war, famine, and millions of refugees living on food aid.
 The other side of this young southern African nation, rich in art and culture, is hardly ever seen.

-From the start, the group Eyuphuro's leaders -- Zena Baker and Gimo Remane -- made a concerted effort to preserve the traditional rhythms of their home in Nampula.
+From the start, the group Eyuphuro's leaders -- Zena Bacar and Gimo Remane -- made a concerted effort to preserve the traditional rhythms of their home in Nampula.